Welcome to the Concordia Challenge 2016!

 March 2 - March 5, 2016

-March 4 - Parli and Extemp Prelims Only
+March 2 - Parli, Extemp and Impromptu Prelims Only

 Hosted by the Concordia University Forensics Program and Mr. Konrad Hack

 Held at the lovely Concordia University campus, located at 1530 Concordia West, in Irvine, Orange County, California.

 - Students are required to be Stoa members to register for this tournament.
 Use this link to register.

 - Participants should view general Stoa rules prior to attending the tournament.
 They can be found at: http://www.stoausa.org